danschmidtke/academic-kickstart/content/home/teaching.md

 +++

-I have taught the following university-level courses at McMaster University:
+I have taught the following courses at McMaster University:

+### Laboratory in Experimental Linguistics
+(2023).
+In this course students collaborate to plan, carrying out, analyse and report an experiment that addresses a cognitive aspect of language processing.

 ### Statistics for Language Research
 (2017, 2019, 2020, 2021, 2022).
 An introductory course to statistical methods custom-tailored to the needs of language researchers.
 This course provides an introduction to <a href="https://www.r-project.org/" target="_blank">R</a>, a free software environment for statistical computing and graphics.

 ### Computers and Linguistic Analysis
-(2018, 2020, 2021).This course studies computational tools and techniques of language processing using large electronic collections of texts.
+(2018, 2020, 2021).
+This course studies computational tools and techniques of language processing using large electronic collections of texts.
 Students are trained in basic text-processing, statistical and programming skills using <a href="https://www.r-project.org/" target="_blank">R</a>.

 ### The Art of Leadership
 (2017).
 This course offers senior undergraduate students the opportunity to participate in a learning-centred leadership program, involving peer-to-peer mentoring of students in the MELD program.
 The course provides up-front and on-going training and development in active leadership and mentorship.

-### Undergraduate supervision
-I supervised the undergraduate research thesis of Shaina Benjamin.